Da Vinci’s True Masterpiece

 Written January 22nd, 2026

-We’ve all seen the masterpieces, acknowledged around the world for centuries now, from the sublimity of Mona’s ever so slight mischievous smile to the compositional brilliance of his Last Supper, to name just two, but there is another painting that only Leonard aficionados will likely know of.
-And here I will go on record saying this painting reveals more of da Vinci’s true genius than those pieces hanging in world renown museums.
-Few know of it because he abandoned it not even even half completed, leaving it little more than a rough draft.
+We all know of his masterpieces, acknowledged around the world for centuries now, from the sublimity of Mona’s ever so slight smile to the compositional brilliance of his “Last Supper”, to name just two, but I would offer another that only Leonard aficionados will likely know of.
+And here I will go on record saying this painting reveals more of his true genius than all those hanging in museums around the globe.
+The reason few people will know of it because da Vinci left it unfinished, leaving it little more than a working draft.

-To prove my case on that point, it’ll be necessary to take a look at a few of those competitors, da Vinci’s peers, which will include the best 15th century painters Europe had to offer, who, like himself, were also commissioned by Popes and Kings to bring the Bible narratives to life.
+To prove my case on that point, it’ll be necessary to take a look at a few of those competitors, da Vinci’s peers, which will include the best 15th century painters Europe had to offer, who like himself, were also commissioned by Popes and Kings to bring the Bible narratives to life.

-I almost suggested that we “buckle up” in order to witness the veracity of their efforts, but I found myself smirking at the idea.
-What is clearly evident from their paintings is one undeniable theme, that regardless of their mastery with a brush or their compositional strengths, what screams out from the rafters was their complete lack of conveying emotions, even within scenes that should exude emotional depth.
-I will not take up unnecessary room here with dozens of examples, but rather a small handful.
-Trust me, search for yourself, they will all exhibit the same vacant expressions.
+I was about to suggest that we “buckle up” before witnessing the veracity of their efforts, but I found myself smirking at the idea.
+What is clearly evident from their paintings is one undeniable fact, that regardless of their mastery with a brush or their compositional strengths, what screams out from the rafters was a complete lack of conveying emotions, even within scenes that should exude emotional depth.
+I will not take up unnecessary room here displaying dozens of examples, but rather a small handful.
+Though trust me, feel free to search the best 15th century painters for yourself, for they will all exhibit the same vacant expressions.

 Giovanni Bellini (1485)